Sage-Bionetworks/aws-infra/README.md

 ## Deploying templates

 The travis account by itself does not have permissions to deploy templates.
-You must use Travis and assume the cloudformation service role.
+You must use the travis user credentials to assume the cfservice role to get permissions to deploy the templates.

 1. Setup ~/.aws/credentials file
 ```